Tigerair Australia: International services

 Tigerair Australia expanded into short-haul international flights when Virgin Australia transferred some of its services between Melbourne, Adelaide and Perth and Denpasar on the Indonesian island of Bali to Tigerair from 23 March 2016.
 These services use three Boeing 737-800 aircraft, wet leased from Virgin Australia and using Virgin's air operator's certificate and flight crew, with Tigerair providing the cabin crew.
-On 3 February 2017 Tigerair ended flights to Bali, citing approval issues with Indonesian authorities.
+On 3 February 2017, Tigerair ended flights to Bali, citing approval issues with Indonesian authorities.

 On 16 May 2016, Tigerair Australia joined Value Alliance, the world's largest low-cost carrier alliance.
 The new alliance was started alongside the Philippines' Cebu Pacific, South Korea's Jeju Air, Thailand's Nok Air and NokScoot, Singapore's Tigerair and Scoot, and Japan's Vanilla Air.
 It left the alliance in 2018.

 In November 2016, Tigerair sought approval to operate expanded international services under its own air operator's certificate using both A320s and 737s.

+Tigerair served seven destinations as of March 2020: